opokueric/opokueric.github.io/page3.md

 title: "Team"
 layout: page
 ---
-We are a team of reseearchers and data scientists.
+We are a team of research scientists, data scientists and medical health professionals.
+Eric Opoku is the Principal Investigator.